 What is the sign-up process?

 It’s super easy to sign-up for a program.

 Business customers need a copy of one billing statement for any meters they want to enroll so the solar farm can calculate the number of credits you need.

 Complete the DocuSign form.

 Enter payment information.
 You can pay with a credit card or link to your bank account.

-What’s the catch?
 There is no catch, that’s a common question but these programs are made possible by State laws and are rapidly expanding around the country.
 The savings guarantee is provided in writing by the solar developer to you.
-You can find many recent articles and news stories about community solar programs.
+You can find many recent articles and news stories about community solar in Maryland.
 Many local businesses and homeowners have already reserved their spot on a solar farm.

 If you use more electricity than was generated on your behalf, the utility will invoice you for the difference.
 Use less electricity than your allotment generated and you will not owe the utility any money that month.
 Any remaining credits will be banked for future use.

 In the Mid-Atlantic, our seasons have an impact on solar energy production.
 In the summer months, with longer and sunnier days, solar farms produce more electricity.
 In the winter, solar farms tend to produce less.
 Over the course of a year, you can expect your share of the solar farm to produce roughly the amount of electricity you use.